jkrshw/jessek-blog/content/Posts/continuous-blog.md

 Why?
 ----

 I can't tell if I've made blogging more fun or more like work.
-The workflow is obviously not as seemless as an online editor such as Blogger.
+The workflow is obviously not as seamless as an online editor such as Blogger.
 This makes it a little easier, and a lot better than building and uploading manually.

 It's pretty slow too.
 The environment setup and build takes around 30 seconds and deploying to S3 adds another 4 minutes.
 I suspect this is because all articles, images and rollups are being re-deployed.
-Hopefully there is room for optimization by not deploying artifacts that haven't been changed.
+Hopefully there is room for optimisation by not deploying artifacts that haven't been changed.

 For a blog with a lot of collaborates I think this could be a really cool workflow.
 Posts, corrections and edits can be submitted by anyone as a pull request and approved by a few select contributors.
-Using git as a soure repo also provides tracability of edits, keeping everyone honest as history rewrites could be picked up by anyone with a clone.
+Using git as a source repo also provides traceability of edits, keeping everyone honest as history rewrites could be picked up by anyone with a clone.